 One example is the cart production line, in which multiple carts powered by air cylinders are lined up in a row.
 The carts move down the line carrying products being assembled.
-Since conveyors - which consume high amounts of energy - are unnecessary, our unique system significantly reduces environmental impact and energy productivity.
+Since conveyors - which consume high amounts of energy - are unnecessary, our unique system significantly reduces environmental impact and energy costs while boosting productivity.